haberdashPI/vscode-modal-keys/docs/doc_index.md

 ModalKeys has two built in modes, and as many custom modes as you want.
 By default, VSCode will open in normal mode.

 To define the key mappings for these modes, you should create a javascript file (e.g. `mybindings.js`).
 When run, the file should evaluate to an object with the single property `keybindings`; this should define all of your bindings.
+If your bindings are simple enough you can also use a `json` or `jsonc` file (but this will limit the flexibility of your bindings).

 ### Minimal configuration